 Finding W&M Employment

 There are many options for W&M or VIMS employment.
 Many offices hire students 1 semester prior to starting work (such as in spring to start in the fall), so apply early.
 Some resources for finding a W&M or VIMS job include:

 - Academic Departments

-- Auxiliary Services (W&M Bookstore, Dining Services, Child Care Center, Conference Services, Tribe Computer Store, Tribe Square Businesses such as Pita Pit and the Crust, Alumni Association, etc).
+- Auxiliary Services (W&M Bookstore, Dining Services, Child Care Center, Conference Services, Tribe Square Businesses such as Chick-Fil-A, Alumni Association, etc).